-December 31, 2022 December 31, 2021 Market Value of Equity to Par Value of Regulatory Capital Stock - Base Case (Flat Rates) Scenario 119 % 154 % Market Value of Equity to Par Value of Regulatory Capital Stock - Down Shock $^{(1)}$ 124 154 Market Value of Equity to Par Value of Regulatory Capital Stock - Up Shock $^{(2)}$ 115 145
+December 31, 2023 December 31, 2022 Market Value of Equity to Par Value of Regulatory Capital Stock - Base Case (Flat Rates) Scenario 123 % 119 % Market Value of Equity to Par Value of Regulatory Capital Stock - Down Shock (1) 127 124 Market Value of Equity to Par Value of Regulatory Capital Stock - Up Shock (2) 118 115

-- (1) Represents down shocks of 200 basis points and 100 basis points for December 31, 2022 and 2021, respectively. - (2) Represents an up shock of 200 basis points.
+(1) Represents a down shock of 200 basis points.

+(2) Represents an up shock of 200 basis points.

 A base case value below 100 percent could indicate that, in the remote event of an immediate liquidation scenario involving redemption of all capital stock, capital stock may be returned to stockholders at a value below par.
 This could be due to experiencing risks that lower the market value of capital and/or to having an insufficient amount of retained earnings.
-In 2022, the market capitalization ratios in the scenarios presented continued to be above our policy requirements.
-The decline in these ratios during 2022 was driven by the rapid capital growth to support Advance borrowings with secondary factors being the significant increase in interest rates and associated market pricing volatility.
-The base case ratio at December 31, 2022 was still well above 100 percent because retained earnings were 27 percent of regulatory capital stock and we maintained stable market risk exposure.
+In 2023, the market capitalization ratios in the scenarios presented continued to be above our policy requirements.
+The base case ratio at December 31, 2023 was still well above 100 percent because retained earnings were 34 percent of regulatory capital stock and we maintained stable market risk exposure.